The Ultimate Red Rock Canyon Travel Guide

 The Scenic Drive & Advance Reservations

-Red Rock Canyon revolves mostly around the Scenic Drive with its overlooks and hiking trails.
-Although you can access other areas outside of the Scenic Drive, the majority of the best viewpoints and 21+ trails are accessed along the Scenic Drive.
+Red Rock Canyon revolves mainly around the Scenic Drive with its overlooks and hiking trails.
+Although you can access other areas outside the Scenic Drive, most of the best viewpoints and 21+ trails are accessed along the Scenic Drive.